CPK Insurance

-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Professional Liability Insurance in Tacoma

-Professional Liability Insurance Risk Factors in Tacoma
+About Professional Liability Insurance in Tacoma, WA

 In Washington, professional liability insurance is designed around client claims tied to professional services, not physical loss.
 If a customer alleges negligence, an error, an omission, or a failure to deliver promised services, the policy can respond with defense costs coverage and, when covered, settlements and judgments coverage.
 That matters in Washington because many service businesses operate under detailed contracts, and a claim can arise from a report, recommendation, design decision, or missed deadline rather than a dramatic event.
 The product is also commonly referred to as errors and omissions insurance in Washington or E&O insurance in Washington, and those terms are often used interchangeably by carriers and brokers.

-Washington does not impose a single universal professional liability mandate across every occupation in the data provided, but professional liability insurance requirements in Washington can vary by industry, business size, and client contract.
+Washington does not impose a single universal professional liability mandate across every occupation, but professional liability insurance requirements in Washington can vary by industry, business size, and client contract.
 The Washington Office of the Insurance Commissioner regulates the market, so policy language, endorsements, and underwriting approach should be reviewed carefully before binding.
 Coverage is typically claims-made, which means the timing of the claim and the retroactive date matter when you change carriers or expand services.
 For that reason, buyers in Washington should confirm whether the policy includes prior acts, extended reporting options, or other endorsements that fit their work history.

 This coverage is not a catch-all.
 The policy structure should be checked for exclusions, endorsements, and the exact professional services described in the application.
 For Washington firms serving clients in Seattle, Spokane, Olympia, Bellevue, Tacoma, or Everett, the safest approach is to match the insured services to the contract language and ask the carrier how the policy treats negligence claims coverage, legal defense, and any breach of contract coverage that may be included or limited by wording.